jidro/collect/favorites-themes/README.md

 Since I am a `Linux` Xiaobai, I found that not all themes can be used.
 You are welcome to modify and optimize. </br>

 - [` deep bloom themes `](https://github.com/jidro/favorites-themes/tree/master/icon-themes/deepin-blossom-themes "deepin-blossom-themes") in [` icon themes `](https://github.com/jidro/favorites-themes/tree/master/icon-themes/deepin-blossom-themes "deepin-blossom-themes") cannot be used directly at the moment, but can be installed directly from the software source.  </br>

+> **Note**:
+>
+> Some publicly available resources have been removed.
+>
+> If you need to use them,
+>
+> please download them directly from the official source.

 ---